simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 **Small pixel deviations can be catched by carefully lowering the `confidence` level.**

 {{< notice "tip" >}}
-Always make sure that the configuratoin of systems you are executing End2End tests follows a strict scheme.
+Always make sure that the configuration of systems you are using for execution of End2End tests follows a strict scheme.
 {{< /notice >}}

-## The danger of massive pixel derivations
+## The danger of massive pixel deviations

-All examples shown so far were executed with the image recognition method of **ImageHorizonLibrary**, which is based on `pyautogui`.
+All examples shown so far, with small pixel deviations, were executed with the image recognition method of **ImageHorizonLibrary**, which is based on `pyautogui`.

-What about **larger pixel derivations**?
+What about **larger pixel deviations**?

 > *Even larger...?
 Come on.*

+**Yes**.
+That happens.

 ### Why confidence can fail

 Let's pick up the last example and assume that the letter should also be recognized when its **background color** changes.
 This happens for example when the mouse pointer "hovers" over a button.
-(Apart from that, this error cannot happen in web based tests done with [Selenium](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html) or [Playwright](https://marketsquare.github.io/robotframework-browser/Browser.html)!)
+(Apart from that, this error cannot happen in web based tests done with <a href="https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html" target="_blank">Selenium</a> or <a href="https://marketsquare.github.io/robotframework-browser/Browser.html" target="_blank">Playwright</a>!)

 Again, in yellow: the pixels which do not match with the reference image:

 {{< image src="images/post/ihl-skimage-pr-a-all.png">}}{{< image src="images/post/ihl-skimage-pr-a.png">}}

-**3/4 of the upper image is different from the original image below.
-Only 23% of the pixels match.**
+**3/4 of the upper image is different from the original image below.** Only 23% of the pixels match.

-In terms of figures also a `confidence` value of `0.2` works (assuming that the *haystack* image is as small like that).
+In purely arithmetical terms also a `confidence` value of `0.2` works (assuming that the *haystack* image is as small like that).
 But in practice, the *haystack* is always a full screen, where the algorithm will find dozens of matching regions!

 ### Practical example (turn every stone...)

 I want to substantiate this case with an example from a customer project.
 Lession learned: don't take anything as granted.

-I had implemented an Robotmk End2End monitoring test for a **highway management application**.
+I had implemented a Robotmk End2End monitoring test for a **highway management application**.

-During the integration phase I discovered that the test which should check the proper loading of the map **failed in 3-5% of the executions**.
+During the integration phase, I discovered that the test which should check the proper loading of the map **failed in 3-5% of the executions**.
 The only error I got: *Image not found.*

-*Not seriously*, one thinks, conscientuous checking all the logs.
+*Not seriously*, I thought, conscientiously checking all the logs.
 But without any new finding.

-And of course, I also fiddled around with `confidence` :-) But it was painful to have no feedback about what the library  exaclty detects.
-In contrast, the results even got worse.
+And of course, I also fiddled around with `confidence`. :-) But it was painful to have no feedback about what the library exactly detected.
+The results got even worse.

-In my desperation I expanded the test so that on every run it took a partial screenshot (btw, a really cool feature of [Screencap Library](https://mihaiparvu.github.io/ScreenCapLibrary/ScreenCapLibrary.html)) of exactly the map region which should be checked.
+In the course of my error search I expanded the test so that on every run it first took a partial screenshot (btw, a really cool feature of <a href="https://mihaiparvu.github.io/ScreenCapLibrary/ScreenCapLibrary.html" target="_blank">Screencap Library</a>) of exactly the map region which should be checked.

-The following two images obviously seem to be identical, even when zooming in:
+The following two images obviously seem to be fully identical, even when zooming in:

 {{< image src="images/post/ihl-skimage-pr-highwaymap.png" >}}

 After some time, I compared the MD5 checksums of all those screenshots.

-**I was pretty astonished**: indeed, a small amount of the checksums, taken on three differen hosts, were different!
+**I was pretty astonished**: indeed, a small amount of the checksums, taken on three different hosts, were different!
 (Look at the `b17` und `cd2` sums...!)

 {{< image src="images/post/ihl-skimage-pr-md5sumpng.png" >}}

 (Yes, of course: replacing those aged test VMs with fresh ones would probably have resolved the issue or at least provided more insights.
 But they would have taken too long to order....)

-I then uploaded both images to an [online image comparison service](https://online-image-comparison.com).
+I then uploaded both images to an <a href="https://online-image-comparison.com" target="_blank">online image comparison service</a>.

 **One and the same Map.
 Two images.**
 (To avoid misinterpretations: the red pixels are the differences... )